inpercima/swaaplate/docs/index.md

 ### What does an update do

-An update only updates the client dependencies.
+An update only updates the frontend dependencies.
 No migration is carried out.

 ### How to enable the mock in a project